-11. How should we handle the extended family members?
+11. How should we handle extended family members?

 Family members can be exhausting and demoralizing.
 Therefore, are you entirely prepared to handle such people?
-It is even worse if you are finally able compared to them or if either of you is the firstborn in the family.
+It is even worse if you are finally able to compare to them or if either of you is the firstborn in the family.

 I think you should have certain limits that bar them from aimlessly involving themselves in your lives the way they feel like.
 You should, however, do this with wisdom.
 I am not saying you cut them off, but you have agreed to boundaries that cut both sides.

 Pet adoption is a topic that usually comes up, more so when you start having kids.
 Are you OK with having an animal running around in the house?
 Can you handle another living being under your care?

 13. Is divorce something that you would consider?